jido/dodo/README.md

 Unless capabilities are involved, the function output may be memoised, reducing the number of calculations.

+### Associative function calls

+Associative functions always take two arguments of same type.
+The parameters are passed in RDX:RAX and RSI:RDI if they fit in a pair of registers, or on stack otherwise.
+The context is passed in the RBX register.

+They are otherwise similar to standalone functions.

+If an associative function is called with more than two parameters in the source file, then the function is called multiple times with the result of a function call used as argument until all parameters are consumed.
+The order of calls is not defined but the order of arguments is preserved.

 ### Generator (yielding function) call

 For a generator there are two stack pointers to consider: the calling function stack (noted SP1) and the generator stack (noted SP2).